MATH2501 Advanced Mathematical Methods

 - Level 2 additional unit in the Physics second major sequence

 - This unit follows on from MATH1001 Mathematical Methods 1 and MATH1002 Mathematical Methods 2.
 It provides a foundation in some of the more advanced concepts and techniques of mathematics which are required in a number of disciplines, particularly Physics.

-- Typically this unit is assessed in the following ways: (1) an end-of-semester examination and (2) three in-semester written tests.
+- Indicative assessments in this unit are as follows: (1) tests and (2) a final examinationi.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Des Hill

 MATH1012 Mathematical Theory and Methods)

 - lectures: 2 hours per week; practical classes: 2 hours per week